Easy make, easy eat.

 Once the flour and butter have combined to form pieces that range in size from fine crumbs to small peas, sprinkle the cold water/sour cream mixture evenly over the dough 1 tablespoon at a time.
 Toss the dough around with a fork.
 By the time you’ve added all the liquid, the dough should be moist enough to stick together.
 If you need a teaspoon or two of additional water, sprinkle it over and try again.
 Gather pieces together with your hands to form a ball.
 Flatten the dough into a disk (or two or four) and wrap in plastic wrap.
 Refrigerate dough for at least two hours.

 While the dough is chilling, assemble your fillings and toppings.
-For this large galette (one batch of dough rolled into one circle about 12-inches in diameter) I used a 4-ounce wheel of Idlewild (brie can be used) cut into slices, rind removed, and almost one pint of assorted cherry tomatoes.
-I ate some so they didn’t make it to the tart.
-I had garlic-infused oil on hand, but I think roasted garlic would be terrific spread over the dough before topping with the cheese.
+For this large galette (one batch of dough rolled into one circle about 12-inches in diameter) use a 4-ounce wheel of Idlewild (brie can be used) cut into slices.
+Remove the rind.
+Add almost one pint of assorted cherry tomatoes.
+You may use garlic-infused oil.
+However, roasted garlic would be terrific spread over the dough prior to topping with the cheese.

 On a lightly floured board, roll out the dough to a large circle about 12-inches in diameter.
 Carefully place the dough round on a parchment-lined baking sheet and refrigerate for about 10 minutes.
 Done?
 Ok…